jayanshb/Quant-Trading/README.md

 # Quant-Trading

 ## Introduction
 The following project is an ongoing developmental work for deep learning based algorithmic trading bot.
 The goal is to backtest stratergies after every trading session and tune learning parameters in order to maximize profit.
-The first approach to algorothmic trading is done using the implementation of technical indicators in trading
+The first approach to algorothmic trading is done using the implementation of technical indicators in trading.

+### Development environment
+The development environment for the following programs has been done using python 3.7.4.

 ### MACD Indicator Stratergy
 The MACD Indicator is a popular indicator in the field of technical trading.
 Buying and Selling signals are generated based on exponential moving average crossovers — ie. the signal line and the MACD line crossover.
 In the implementation, <b>AAPL</b> has been backtested on this stratergy